xamantra/momentum/docs/event-system.md

 # Event System
-`MomentumController` can send an event data to the widgets.
-Widgets can receive this events with the `.listen<T>` method where `T` can be of any type.
+`MomentumController` can send event data to the widgets.
+Widgets can receive these events with the `.listen<T>` method where `T` can be of any type.

 - This can be useful for showing dialogs/alerts/snackbars.
-- Navigating to different page if certain logic in the controller meets all the conditions.
+- Navigating to a different page if certain logic in the controller meets all the conditions.
 - Or just print the event data on the debug console.

 ## Defining Events